EBI-Metagenomics/biosiftr/README.md

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end) where 'sample' is a unique identifier for each dataset, 'fastq_1' is the path to the first FASTQ file, and 'fastq_2' is the path to the second FASTQ file for paired-end data.

-Now, you can run the pipeline using the minimum of arguments:
+Now, you can run the pipeline using the minimum arguments:

 ```bash
 nextflow run ebi-metagenomics/biosiftr \